 Gender And Politics

 My dissertation was on the decentralization and structural reforms implemented by the Japanese government during the Koizumi administration.
 My current research agenda is on women's activism and participation in civil society in Japan and South Korea; womenomics and gender equality policies and institutions in Japan; the local, national, and transnational politics of commemorating the Comfort Women issue; and transnational networks and their impact on international relations and gender issues.
 I am also actively involved in communities dedicated to the diversity, inclusion, and retention of minority students and faculty, especially women of color.
-I can speak about Japan, the Koreas, and East Asian politics (domestic and international) as well as on gender politics more broadly.
+I can speak about Japan, the Koreas, and East Asian politics (domestic and international) as well as on gender politics more broadly, including the #metoo movement in East Asia.
 I can also comment on diversity, inclusion, and the advancement of minorities in higher education.